The metabelian Grothendieck conjecture for genus zero curves over finitely generated fields: Abstract

 \section{Abstract}

-In the present paper, we show a new result on the geometrically $2$-step solvable Grothendieck conjecture for genus $0$ curves over finitely generated fields.
-More precisely, we show that two genus $0$ hyperbolic curves over a finitely generated field $k$ are isomorphic as $k$-schemes (up to Frobenius twists) if and only if the geometrically maximal $2$-step solvable quotients of their \'etale fundamental groups are isomorphic as topological groups over the absolute Galois group of $k$.
+In this paper, we prove the metabelian Grothendieck conjecture for genus-zero curves over finitely generated fields.
+More precisely, we show that two hyperbolic genus-zero curves are isomorphic over the base field, up to Frobenius twist in positive characteristic, if and only if their geometrically maximal metabelian tame fundamental groups are isomorphic over the absolute Galois group of the base field.